A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 \subsection{Deadline-constrained traffic}

-The rise of real-time or nearly real-time and interactive applications reveals the fact that minimizing latency is not sufficient for the smooth operation of such applications.
+The rise of real-time or near real-time and interactive applications has revealed the fact that minimizing latency is not sufficient for the smooth operation of such applications.
 Specifically, the network should operate with respect to \emph{deadlines}~\cite{BhattacharyaTAC89, HouINFOCOM2009, hou2013packets}.
 Deadline-constrained traffic is an example of a future timing reference.
 When a packet is generated by the transmitter, the timer does not move forward, but backward from the maximum allowed latency $T$.
-If a packet arrives within the deadline, i.e., before timer reaches zero, the transmission is successful.
+If a packet arrives within the deadline, i.e., before timer reaches zero, the transmission is successful, and thus the latency of the packet is irrelevant as long as it arrives within the deadline.
 The \gls{urllc} traffic class~\cite{popovski20185g} in 5G and beyond systems is a classic example of deadline-constrained traffic, which is relevant in industrial scenarios.

 A metric called timely throughput~\cite{HouINFOCOM2009,LashgariTIT13} measures the amount of traffic that can be successfully delivered within the deadline, potentially including the effects of computation~\cite{YangMobihoc2019}.
 In general, there is often a trade-off between the achievable throughput and the tightness of the deadline $T$, as setting a tighter deadline requires more resources for every single packet~\cite{Soret2014fundamental}.
 Naturally, the achievable deadline has a hard floor given by the minimum latency in perfect conditions: while 5G and beyond systems envisage to achieve deadlines below 1~ms, the technical challenges may involve computational components and hardware limitations, as well as the effect of the medium access mechanism used.